Independence of New Zealand: 1926 Imperial Conference

-The Balfour Declaration (not to be confused with the Balfour Declaration of 1917 on Palestine) stated that "They [the Dominions] are autonomous Communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown, and freely associated as members of the British Commonwealth of Nations."
+The Balfour Declaration made at the time (not to be confused with the Balfour Declaration of 1917 on Palestine) stated that "They [the Dominions] are autonomous Communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown, and freely associated as members of the British Commonwealth of Nations."
 This was given legal effect by the Statute of Westminster 1931, which took effect when a given Dominion adopted it.
 The New Zealand Government saw little urgency in the Act and delayed ratification, but for practical purposes 1926 had removed doubts about functional independence.
 At the opening of the 1930 Imperial Conference which drafted the Statute of Westminster, the Prime Minister of New Zealand, George Forbes stated:

-In 1914 Britain had declared war on the Central Powers for the whole British Empire but in 1939 the Dominions made their own decisions.
+In 1914 Britain declared war on the Central Powers for the whole British Empire but in 1939 the Dominions made their own decisions.
 On 3 September 1939 New Zealand declared war on Germany.
-Declaration of war is normally regarded as an indication of sovereignty.
+A declaration of war is normally regarded as an indication of sovereignty.

 Statute of Westminster and Realm (1930s–1970s)

-At the outset of the Second World War, then Prime Minister Michael Joseph Savage, who had been critical of the British policy of appeasement, famously declared:
+At the outset of the Second World War, the Prime Minister, Michael Joseph Savage, who had been critical of the British policy of appeasement, declared:

-Savage's successor, Peter Fraser, did not withdraw New Zealand troops from the Middle East in 1942 (unlike Australia), based on an assessment of New Zealand interests.
+Savage's successor, Peter Fraser, did not withdraw New Zealand troops from the Middle East in 1942 (unlike Australia), based on an assessment of New Zealand's interests.

-In the 1944 Speech from the Throne the Governor-General announced the Fraser Government's intention to adopt the Statute of Westminster.
+In the 1944 Speech from the Throne the Governor-General announced the Fraser government's intention to adopt the Statute of Westminster.
 However, there was a strong outcry by the opposition that this would weaken the British Empire in a time of need.
 In 1946, Fraser instructed Government departments not to use the term "Dominion" any longer.
 Ironically, the failure of a private members bill to abolish the upper house by future Prime Minister Sidney Holland led to the adoption of the Statute of Westminster on 25 November 1947 with the Statute of Westminster Adoption Act 1947.
-This Act allowed passing of the New Zealand Constitution Amendment (Request and Consent) Act 1947, which granted the New Zealand Parliament full legislative powers, extra-territorial control of the New Zealand military forces and legally separated the New Zealand Crown from the British Crown.
+This Act allowed the passing of the New Zealand Constitution Amendment (Request and Consent) Act 1947, which granted the New Zealand Parliament full legislative powers, extra-territorial control of the New Zealand military forces and legally separated the New Zealand Crown from the British Crown.
 Thus, although the monarch of the United Kingdom remains also the monarch of New Zealand this person acts in a distinct capacity as sovereign of each.

 In 1948, the New Zealand Parliament passed the British Nationality and New Zealand Citizenship Act 1948, altering the New Zealand nationality law.
 From 1 January 1949 all New Zealanders became New Zealand citizens.
 However, New Zealanders remained British subjects under New Zealand nationality law.
 Prior to this Act, migrants to New Zealand were classed as either "British" (mainly from the United Kingdom itself, but also other Commonwealth countries such as Australia, South Africa and India) or "Non-British".